deepnadevkar/Udacity-IntrotoMachineLearning/README.md

 # Udacity-IntrotoMachineLearning

-includes notes from the class and my completed exercises and mini projects.
+includes notes from the class and my completed exercises/mini projects.